eodbrent/Sha256TutorUML/README.md

 # Sha256TutorUML (WIP)
 ###### *(When I get my other projects moving, I'd like to come back to this and clean it up with more functionality.
 As I'll be using it for my own projects.)*

 #### This college capstone project did not have any documentation when we started.
 I took the initiative of finding a scaleable solution that future classes could use.
-We were assigned certain views to work on, but the shear number of classes in the project made it very difficult for students to navigate find their assigned classes.
+We were assigned certain views to work on, but the shear number of classes in the project made it very difficult for students to find their assigned classes.
 ---
 ## USE:
 ### You'll need [PlantUML](https://plantuml.com/starting) and a text editor that supports PlantUML.
 ###### *(if you want a viewable diagram generated while you code it, otherwise, notepad works fine)*
 ##### I've used, and had good experiences with: